-- Manage all your content in one location – Podcast episodes, blog posts, news/updates, media gallery, you name it.
-Use one main place to share all types of content with your audience.
+- Manage all your content in one place – Podcast episodes, blog posts, news/updates, media gallery, you name it.
+Ensure that you have one central location to share all content types with your audience.

-- Make it easy for people to find you – When your website uses its own unique domain, your podcast can be discovered organically and new listeners can find you this way.
-A website really gives you a boost with Podcast SEO and can drive traffic to your own site rather than to the podcasting platforms.
+- Make it easy for people to find you – When your website uses its own unique domain, your podcast will be discovered organically and new listeners will find you that way.
+Having a website boosts your podcast SEO and can drive traffic to you rather than to the podcasting platforms.

-- Gain insights from web analytics – Know where your audience is coming from, what content they prefer and so on.
+- Get insights from web analytics – Know where your audience is coming from, what content they prefer, etc.

-- Leverage your website to create additional monetization opportunities – Sell merchandise, display ads, create premium content or use affiliate links – these are all possible on your own website.
+- Leverage your website to create additional monetization opportunities – Owning your own website allows you to sell merchandise, display ads, create premium content, or use affiliate links.

-Podcastpage.io is a website builder that was specifically created for podcasters.
-Beyond offering a powerful platform to create and design your podcast website, it also takes care of the hosting, maintenance, optimization, and security of the website for you.
-Since Podcastpage was built from the ground up for podcasters, there are many core features that can make podcasters very happy – from an easy way to search and add your podcast, to importing all episodes automatically, adding multiple types of audio players and customize them in a sleek visual editor.
-All that and much more is available without the headache of installing add-ons or plugins, or coding those parts yourself.
+Podcastpage.io is a podcast-specific website builder.
+Besides offering a powerful platform to design and create your podcast website, the platform also takes care of site hosting, optimization, and security.
+Since Podcastpage was built specifically for podcasters, there are many features that can make podcasters very happy – from importing all episodes automatically to creating single episode pages with show notes, choosing from multiple types of audio players, and customizing everything in an easy-to-use editor.
+All of this and much more is available without the hassle of installing additional plugins or coding yourself.

-The website you create with Podcastpage comes with many extra features beyond podcasting.
-Unlimited blog posts and unlimited custom pages, integrations with popular marketing and analytic tools, are just a few to begin with.
-You can fully customize your site, and change the layouts, colors, fonts, audio player settings, etc.
+Besides podcasting, the website you create with Podcastpage comes with many additional features.
+A few of the features you can expect to see are unlimited custom pages and blog posts, integrations with popular marketing and analytics tools, podcast reviews and voice messages.
+You can fully customize your site by changing layouts, colors, fonts, audio player settings, etc.

-Your website is always automatically up to date with your podcast episodes and it stays in sync with future episodes.
-Additionally, you can add any social media profile or subscribe/share buttons easily to your podcast page to allow your visitors to easily subscribe and follow your podcast anywhere.
+Your website is automatically updated with your podcast episodes and it stays current with future episodes.
+Furthermore, you can add any social media profile or subscribe/share buttons to your podcast page so that your visitors can easily subscribe and follow your podcast wherever they are.

-Podcastpage offers multiple pricing tiers and plans that can be seen here, starting from the attractive price of $6.6 per month (billed yearly) or $8 (billed monthly).
+Podcastpage offers multiple pricing tiers and plans that can be seen here, starting from the attractive price of $6.6 per month (billed annually) or $8 (billed monthly).

-WordPress is a popular website builder tool that is available for more than 15 years.
-With WordPress, you can create a website for any cause quite easily.
+WordPress is a popular website builder tool that has been available for more than 15 years.
+With WordPress, you can easily create a website for any cause.

-WordPress is an open source software, it’s fully developed by the WordPress community (volunteers and companies that are dedicated to keep developing the platform).
+WordPress is open-source software.
+It’s fully developed by the WordPress community (volunteers and companies that are dedicated to keeping developing the platform).

-WordPress comes in two flavors – there’s WordPress.org, which is the free and open source software.
-You can install it for free on any server, but you’ll have to pay for the website hosting (pricing usually starts at $7 per month for hosting, beyond any initial promotion rates.
-There are many hosts to choose from, more on that below).
+WordPress is available in two formats – there’s WordPress.org, which is free and open source.
+There is no charge for installing it on any server, but you will have to pay for hosting (prices for hosting typically start at $7 per month.
+There are many hosts to choose from, more details below).

-To make WordPress work for a podcast website, (assuming you already have website hosting) you will probably need to purchase a podcasting theme.
-(This can cost around $50-$60).
+If you want to create a podcast website with WordPress (assuming you already have hosting) you will likely need to purchase a podcasting theme.
+(This typically costs $50-$60).

 Pricing: As mentioned above, WordPress.org is free, but you will have to get website hosting to host your website.
 The price can start at around $7 per month with a host like Siteground.
 It can reach up to $25-$35 for a premium (“managed”) WordPress.com site, or Pressable, Kinsta or WPEngine.

-Squarespace is another popular website builder.
-It might be a bit more simple to start with when comparing to WordPress.
-They already host your website so no need to take care of that.
-You’ll also need to pick a template, connect your RSS feed, and then start customizing the site and add the relevant content.
-It does not import automatically your podcast description and episode description.
+Another popular website builder is Squarespace.
+In comparison to WordPress, it might be simpler to start with.
+Squarespace already hosts your website so no need to take care of that.
+After choosing a suitable template, connecting your RSS feed, and customizing the site, you can begin adding content.
+It does not automatically import your podcast description and episode description.

-Squarespace limits the number of episodes you can upload (300), the size of the audio file (160 MB), and does not allow video podcasting.
-Their pricing begins with $16 per month (paid monthly), but this plan does not include analytics, commerce or donations.
+Squarespace limits the number of episodes you can upload (300), the size of the audio file (160 MB), and does not support video podcasts.
+Price starts at $16 per month (paid monthly), but this plan does not include analytics, commerce, or donations.

 4. Podcast “Mini Sites”

-Also, many podcast hosting companies offer a free basic mini site.
-In most cases, this included site is a one pager website.
-It displays your podcast episodes and a bit of info about the show.
-Some of the hosts keeps their branding alongside yours, and do not allow a custom domain.
+Additionally, many podcast hosting companies offer a free basic mini site.
+In most cases, this included site is a one-pager.
+It displays your podcast episodes and a bit of information about the show.
+Hosting providers usually keep their branding alongside your own and do not allow custom domains.
 By using these types of sites you are essentially advertising the host instead of your own brand.

-While these basic sites can be a nice temporary solution when you are just getting started, it is not recommended to use it for the long run, in the cases where you can’t change the domain or the branding.
+This type of site can be a good temporary solution when you’re just getting started, but not for the long run, especially if you aren’t able to change the domain name or the branding.

-A step-by-step guide to create a podcast website with Podcastpage.io
+A step-by-step guide to build a podcast website with Podcastpage.io

 Step 1: Create your free account